Barry Dierks: Biography

 Son of W. C. Dierks, managing director of C. C. Mellor pianos, Barry Dierks studied architecture at Carnegie Institute of Technology in Pittsburgh, from which he obtained his diploma in 1921.
 He continued his studies at the École des beaux-arts in Paris in the studio of Léon Jaussely.

 The need to guarantee his stay in France led him to accept a job at the Bank Choillet.
 Here, he made the acquaintance of the bank's director, Colonel Eric Sawyer, former officer in the British Army, who became his lover and lifelong companion.
 In 1925, the two decided to leave and establish themselves in the south of France.
 This carefully considered decision was based on Dierks' profession and the growing demand for country houses in a region where wealthy clients – many of whom were British – built.

 At Théoule-sur-Mer, in the Alpes-Maritimes, he discovered a 6000 m2 isolated site on a private peninsula on the Pointe de l’Esquillon with an inaccessible cove and a private beach where they built their house, the villa Le Trident.
 This first effort was noticed by Eric's friends and became the emblem of Dierks’ savoir-faire.

 Between 1925 and 1960, the year of Dierks’ death, more than 100 commissions – designs as well as remodeling and enlargements of existing villas – have been tallied.
 His client base, made up of aristocrats, artists, and business leaders, seemed to have been built by word of mouth.
 Dierks and his partner were active participants in the social life of the French Riviera.

-In Dierks’ achievements, this rich and cultivated clientele found the answer to their desire for a restrained modernity without excess.
-The architect built for them elegant and functional buildings, where the views and the light of the Mediterranean were skillfully highlighted.
+Dierks' wealthy clientele found his work appealing for its restrained modernity.
+The architect set out to design elegant and functional buildings, where the views and the light of the Mediterranean were highlighted.

 During the Second World War, Barry Dierks conducted humanitarian operations before leaving the regions, and Eric Sawyer joined the Resistance.
 In 1946, General Georges Catroux noted his consideration, in this respect, in a eulogistic note in the guestbook of the villa Le Trident.

 In 1956, Dierks' leg was amputated following an illness.
 He died on February 20, 1960, with Eric Sawyer surviving him until 1985.